If you work in healthcare or you manage a healthcare company, you probably know how important communication is, as well as security and compliance.

 9. Enhanced emergency response capabilities

-In emergency situations, rapid and reliable communication is essential.
+In emergencies, rapid and reliable communication is essential.
 VoIP systems bolster emergency response efforts within healthcare facilities.

 Immediate alerts and notifications